 Students utilize the basic principles of biomechanics to analyze human movement and relate it to occupational performance.
+Standardized and non-standardized assessments of joint motion and strength will be incorporated to identify possible barriers to functional independence.
 Students will practice safe, proper handling of patients during functional mobility and transfers.
 Principles of biomechanics are applied to the design and fabrication of orthotics and training in prosthetics.
-Models of practice for the assessment and intervention of movement disorders are applied.